Mechanics#

 • field (FieldContainer) – A field container with fields created on a boundary region.

-• gravity (ndarray or None, optional) – The prescribed values of gravity \(\boldsymbol{g}\) (default is None).
-If None, the gravity vector is set to zero (the dimension of the gravity vector is derived from the first field of the field container).
+• values (ndarray or None, optional) – The prescribed values (e.g. gravity \(\boldsymbol{g}\)).
+Default is None.
+If None, the values are set to zero (the dimension is derived from the first field of the field container).

 Notes